redhat-et/ceph-mirroring/manual-hard-failure/README.md

 ## Resync the Images From West2 to West1
 Flagging the images for *resync* will get all the data that was now flowing into West 2 during the failure outage.

-*[NOTE]* This can take some time as the images are basically deleted and recreated on EACH resync issued command.
+**NOTE:** This can take some time as the images are basically deleted and recreated on EACH resync issued command.
          If it is a large data set and the outage was long, it might make sense to do a full maintenance window to restore the new images also bringing down all applications so NO NEW DATA can flow to the Primary.